cyberark/conjur-aws/README.md

 # Overview
 ----
-**NOTICE**: This project is currently unusable, and there are no AMIs available for recent releases of Conjur OSS.
-Please consider other [deployment methods](https://docs.conjur.org/Latest/en/Content/OSS/Installation/Install_methods.htm).
+**NOTICE: This project is currently unusable, and there are no AMIs available for recent releases of Conjur OSS.
+Please consider other [deployment methods](https://docs.conjur.org/Latest/en/Content/OSS/Installation/Install_methods.htm).**

+If you have any questions, please contact the maintainers on [Discourse](https://discuss.cyberarkcommons.org).

 ----

 We use Ansible running in a Docker container to build the Conjur CE AMI.
 The `Jenkinsfile` describes the build pipeline.